miam-miam/prse/README.md

 ## Roadmap

-- Write some ui tests
 - Benchmarking
+- Add a Derive macro for LendingFromStr
 - Have the ability to specify multiple parses if the first one fails

 #### License